 - Arizona: Residential Seller Disclosure Statement

-- California: Transfer Disclosure Statement; real estate agents cannot help
+- California: Transfer Disclosure Statement; real estate agents cannot help fill out the form

 - Colorado: Seller’s Property Disclosure (Residential)